Night Shift Nursing: The Dangers of Sleep Deprivation

 As the American Nurses Association notes, the body generally needs "at least seven hours of restorative, comfortable rest daily."

-Charles H. Samuels, medical director of the Center for Sleep and Human Performance, amplifies tips like this with advice written specifically for public safety officers that are equally as useful for night shift nursing.
+Charles H. Samuels, medical director of the Center for Sleep and Human Performance, amplifies tips like this with advice written specifically for public safety officers equally useful for night shift nursing.

 - Using days off to catch up on your sleep debt